mcoot/tamods-site/docs/doc_dev_api_routes.md

 `state.tp()`

-Teleport to the default (first) saved state, restoring position only.
+Teleport to the default (first) saved state, restoring position only, and refilling health and ammo.

 `state.tpTo(slot: integer)`

-Teleport to the given saved state, restoring position only.
+Teleport to the given saved state, restoring position only, and refilling health and ammo.

 `state.recall()`